2019 Lincoln Memorial confrontation: Analysis of media coverage

 The news media has been criticized for how it covered the incident, specifically for their initial reporting of the story based on various social media posts without fully investigating what occurred and subsequently fueling controversy and outrage over the incident.
+Some commentators have linked the coverage of the media and the response of part of the public opinion to the incident to anti-Catholic sentiments and rhetoric, given the fact that the religion of the students was also a target of insults.

 The media began to cover the story after it received a massive amount of attention on social media.
 At first, most media coverage neglected to provide key details to the story.
 Two days later, after a longer video was released, media outlets began to withdraw from their initial analysis and made edits clarifying the changes.
 For example, CNN titled an article "Teens in Make America Great Again hats taunted a Native American elder at the Lincoln Memorial", but upon revision, the new headline read "Teen in confrontation with Native American elder says he was trying to defuse the situation".
 The New York Times's original coverage was titled "Boys in 'Make America Great Again' Hats Mob Native Elder at Indigenous Peoples March" before following up the next day with "Fuller Picture Emerges of Viral Video of Native American Man and Catholic Students".
 Some organizations did not change their original writings, but added a notice directing users to newer articles with a more complete account.